 \subsection{Rigorous results for regular networks}

-The appropriate approach to dealing with this model depends on the specific network under consideration.
-It should be noted that networks are mathematically defined as graphs; consequently, some references refer to the subject as information transmission models on graphs.
-To the best of our knowledge, rigorous results have been established for the Maki-Thompson model exclusively in the context of regular graphs.
-The model was initially formulated in the context of complete graphs, wherein the assumption of a homogeneous and completely mixed population was assumed.
+The appropriate approach for dealing with this model depends on the specific network under consideration.
+It should be noted that networks are mathematically defined as graphs; consequently, some references refer to the subject as an information transmission model on graphs.
+To the best of our knowledge, rigorous results have been established exclusively for the Maki-Thompson model in the context of ``friendly'' and mainly regular graphs.
+The model was initially formulated in the context of complete graphs, wherein a homogeneous and completely mixed population was assumed.
 In this case, the standard approach is to analyze a limiting system of differential equations, which can be derived from the application of well-established techniques for density-dependent Markov chains.
-For further details, please refer to the following references: \cite{lebensztayn/machado/rodriguez/2011a,lebensztayn/machado/rodriguez/2011b,rada}.
-The analysis of differential equations facilitates the examination of the model and enables the attainment of findings pertaining to intriguing generalizations.
-The approach taken for dealing with a different graph topology depends on the specific network in question.
-In \cite{raey}, the authors define a rumor model on a $d$-dimensional hypercubic lattice and obtain conditions on the contact rates under which the rumor either survives with positive probability or became extinct almost surely.
-While the model considered by the authors is not the Maki-Thompson model, it may be used to gain insight into the behavior of this class of models on a regular network with an infinite number of vertices.
-The approach taken in \cite{raey} involved coupling the original model with an oriented percolation model and applying results derived from the contact process.
-See \cite{grimmett} for a deeper discussion of these probabilistic models.
-With a different approach, \cite{juniormaki} studied the Maki-Thompson model and its $k$-stifling variant in infinite Cayley trees.
-Some of their results were later extended to random trees by \cite{juniorstochastic}.
-This case becomes increasingly relevant when we notice that numerous models of random networks, which are better suited to represent a population, behave locally as trees.
-In \cite{juniorstochastic}, the researchers employed a comparative approach, examining the model in conjunction with suitable defined branching processes.
+For further details, please refer to references \cite{lebensztayn/machado/rodriguez/2011a,lebensztayn/machado/rodriguez/2011b,rada}.
+The analysis of differential equations facilitates an examination of the model and enables the attainment of findings pertaining to intriguing generalizations.
+The approach used to deal with a different graph topology depends on the specific network in question.
+In \cite{raey}, the authors defined a rumor model on a $d$-dimensional hypercubic lattice and obtained conditions on the contact rates under which the rumor either survives with positive probability or becomes extinct almost surely.
+Although the model considered by the authors is not the Maki-Thompson model, it may be used to gain insight into the behavior of this class of models on a regular network with an infinite number of nodes.
+The approach adopted in \cite{raey} involved coupling the original model with an oriented percolation model and applying the results derived from the contact process.
+See \cite{grimmett} for a deeper discussion on these probabilistic models.
+Using a different approach, \cite{juniormaki} studied the Maki-Thompson model and its $k$-stifling variant in infinite Cayley trees.
+Some of their results were later extended to random trees in \cite{juniorstochastic}.
+This case becomes increasingly relevant when we notice that numerous random network models that are better suited to represent a population behave locally as trees.
+In \cite{juniorstochastic}, researchers employed a comparative approach by examining the model in conjunction with suitably defined branching processes.
+This approach was extended recently by \cite{puerres} to localize critical thresholds for the rumor model on inhomogeneous trees formed by hubs, regular nodes and leafs.
 For more expansive or heterogeneous networks, the conventional methodology entails analyzing approximations for the model through computational simulations and mean-field arguments.
 For illustrative purposes, see references \cite{MNP-PRE2004,moreno-PhysA2007,zanette,zanette02}.